This project will look at the effectiveness of conducting police interviews with victims, witnesses and suspects remotely rather than in person.

 Work package one – consultation with organisations, investigators and victims of crime

-Part one – our national and international partners will take part in on-line, qualitative interviews to establish the ways in which they have adapted to COVID-19 in terms of conducting interviews and communicating with their clients.
+Our national and international partners will take part in on-line, qualitative interviews to establish the ways in which they have adapted to COVID-19 in terms of conducting interviews and communicating with their clients.
 This will provide rapid and immediate impact on UK practice/policy.

-Part two – in tandem with part one, a medium-sized sample of active investigators from our partners, together with previous victims and witnesses of crime will take part in on-line, qualitative interviews regarding their views, perceived efficacy and appropriateness of remote interviewing.
+In tandem with part one, a medium-sized sample of active investigators from our partners, together with previous victims and witnesses of crime will take part in on-line, qualitative interviews regarding their views, perceived efficacy and appropriateness of remote interviewing.

 Work package two – interviews with lawyers and suspects